 - On 28 June 2019, the ICO published its new access to information strategy, which calls for better compliance by public authorities backed up with enforcement action.
-See the blog post for details.

 - The ICO’s Director of Freedom of Information published a blog post for public authorities on the issues surrounding charging for providing access to environmental information under the Environmental Information Regulations 2004.